s0um0r0y/Sensor-Fusion-on-turtlebot2/README.md

 ### Turtlebot 2

-This project is done in Linux operationg system version `20.04 LTS` , and implemented on `Turtlebot2 robot`, ROS which is a middleware operating system in astra version.Our Turtlebot2, equipped with a `2D RP LIDAR A1M8` and an `Orbec astra camera` for depth sensing.
+This project is done in Linux operationg system version `20.04 LTS` , and implemented on `Turtlebot2 robot`, ROS which is a middleware operating system in astra version.Our Turtlebot2, equipped with a `RP LIDAR A1M8` and an `Orbec astra camera` for depth sensing.

 ### Hectorslam on RPlidar